KQM-git/TCL/characters/pyro/bennett.md

 {% endtab %}

 {% tab title="Fantastic Voyage" %}
-Bennett performs a jumping attack to create **Inspiration Field**, dealing Pyro DMG.
+Bennett performs a jumping attack that deals Pyro DMG, creating an **Inspiration Field**.

 **Inspiration Field**

-* If the health of a character within the AoE of **Inspiration Field** is less than or equal to 70%, their HP will continuously regenerate based on Bennett’s max HP.
+• If the health of a character within the AoE of **Inspiration Field** is less than or equal to 70%, their HP will continuously regenerate based on Bennett’s max HP.\
-* However, if the health of the character is greater than 70%, gain an ATK bonus based on Bennett’s base ATK.
+• However, if the health of the character is greater than 70%, gain an ATK bonus based on Bennett’s base ATK.\
-* Continuously imbues characters within the AoE with Pyro.
+• Continuously imbues characters within the AoE with Pyro.

 | Attribute | Burst |
 | :--- | :--- |